xmake-io/xmake-docs/guide/syntax_description.md

     set_default("hello")
 ```

-xmake 2.2.6 or later, for the above small block option domain settings, we can simplify the description into a single line:
+Xmake 2.2.6 or later, for the above small block option domain settings, we can simplify the description into a single line:

 ```lua
 option("test1", {default = true, showmenu = true, description = "test1 option"})